In college, I felt the way I looked at my body change.

 It doesn’t make me look fat.

-The thing is, we strive so much for that classic stick-thin, no-thigh-gap, supermodel body.
+The thing is, we strive so much for that classic skinny, no-thigh-gap, supermodel body.
 But how we feel is so much more important.
 As a nursing student, I am amazed every day–not by what our bodies look like, but by what they can DO!
 Yesterday, I hiked up a mountain to see the view of the entire valley.
 Today I am going swing dancing with my husband.
 My hair is growing.
 My scars are healing.
 My body takes what I eat and decides exactly how much insulin it needs to process the carbs.
 My heart is beating.
 I am breathing.

 I am alive.